Chapter 15.600

 A single structure housing more than one (1) type of retail business office or commercial venture.

-That portion of a building wall which extends above the roof of the building on all building facades (see Figure: PARAPET).
+Any sign erected upon the parapet of a building, which is that portion of a building wall which extends above the roof of the building on all building facades.

 Figure: PARAPET